davidsmith2/map-widget/README.md

 Map Widget
 ==========

-An attempt at an interactive map widget using Backbone.js and D3.js.
+My attempt at an interactive map widget using Backbone.js and D3.js.